cockroachdb/docs/StyleGuide.md

 A _troubleshooting_ guide describes how to resolve errors.
 It typically has a series of observed, undesired behavior and recommendations on how to mitigate the behavior.

-A troubleshooting guide helps users quickly recognize the source of an error condition and take steps to and mitigate the error.
+A troubleshooting guide helps users quickly recognize the source of an error condition and take steps to mitigate the error.

 - Title: **Troubleshoot <XXX>**
 - Filename: `xxx-troubleshooting.md`